4P-project/.github/profile/README.md

 ## FOUR 💡

-The FOUR tokens act as a crucial technical component in solving RTA (i.e. right-to-access), MTO (i.e. multiple-transfer option), Grants, and Governance models in the ecosystem of Web3 communication.
+FOUR token is a technical and incentive component dedicated to; (1) RTA (i.e. right-to-access), and; (2) MTO (i.e. multiple-transfer option) models in the ecosystem of Web3 communication.
+Besides technical features, the FOUR token acts as an incentive mechanism enabling the Grants model.

-- ERC-20 standard allows FOUR to integrate with most EVM-compatible Layer 1/2's or Side Chains enabling various application RTA models.
+RTA (i.e. right-to-access); holding or locking FOUR enables access to;

+- application protocol fee sharing via RTC (i.e. right-to-claim).
+FOUR lockers have the ability to claim a part of the collected dMail and dChat communication transaction fees;
+- governance token gFOUR, which represents a voice in the decision-making process and signifies a deeper commitment to our project's growth and success, and;
+- Discord community of developers and projects core supporters.

-- An MTO option acts as a settlement service that conserves blockchain network transactions and bundles signed multiple transactions together, and settles them on the blockchain as one transaction.
-Ideal for multiple token transfers such as airdrops.
+MTO (i.e. multiple-transfer option); as a part of the [Four] token smart contract, the option acts as a settlement service that conserves blockchain network transactions and bundles signed multiple transactions together, and settles them on the blockchain as one transaction.
+The MTO is ideal for multiple token transfers such as airdrops.
-- The locking of FOUR tokens results in; (1) access to gFOUR, enabling various governance models in the project ecosystem; (2) the right to application protocol fee sharing.
-- Funded by the FOUR treasury, the token grants enable continuous development in the FOUR token ecosystem.

 ## Distribution 🌈